 This is starting to become a big problem with many DAP websites being targeted.
-I’ve chatted personally with Veena, the author of the DAP plugin and she says the plugin is secure but I can’t help but notice other issues with the same problems I did.
+I’ve chatted personally with Veena, the author of the DAP plugin and she says the plugin is secure but I couldn’t help but notice other DAP issues surrounding the problems I had.

 About 8 months ago, I was hacked every day for about 3 weeks straight.
 I didn’t know what to do and was so frustrated.
 It goes something like this:

 - I wake up in the morning and get a DAP notification about a new user being created.

 - I look in the system and sure enough the new user is there (and granted access), but I got no email from PayPal saying payment received.

 - I go to DAP > Setup > Config > PayPal and sure enough there’s somebody else’s info in the PayPal email ID and token.

 - I would change the info back to mine and things would be quiet for the rest of the day or two and then wake up the morning and the nightmare is repeated.

 Basically somebody hacked into my website database and changed the PayPal email to his so that the payments go to him.
 In my case and seems to be with just about everyone else, the hacker was in China.
 Here’s someone else with Digital Access Pass being attacked by Chinese hackers.

 So how do we fix the hacked DAP problem and prevent this?